Defining functions¶

 Here, the following elements are used:

-• <input-var>: The identifier for the input variable used in the function definition.
+: The identifier for the input variable used in the function definition.<expression>

-• <expression>: The actual function, where the identifier specified in <input-var> is used as the argument of the function.
+is used as the argument of the function.<derivative>

-• <derivative>: The analytic derivative of the function specified in <expression>.
+: The analytic derivative of the function specified in<expression>

-• <fit-dof>: This element is used to declare the parameters that are to be adjusted during the optimization process.
-The parameters are provided as a list of subelements of the <fit-dof> block, where the name of the element is simply the name provided via the name attribute in the <param> element.
+: This element is used to declare the parameters that are to be adjusted during the optimization process.
+The parameters are provided as a list of subelements of the<fit-dof>

 A complete input file can be found in the example that demonstates the construction of an EAM potential with user defined functions.